G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsubsection{CIFAR-10 Dataset}

-The last real-world dataset is the famous image dataset, called CIFAR-10 \cite{krizhevsky2009learning}.
+The last real-world dataset we analyzed is a famous image dataset called CIFAR-10 \cite{krizhevsky2009learning}.
 The dataset consists of 60,000 images (50,000 training images and 10,000 test images) in 10 classes.
 The 10 different classes represent airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
-The input data for applying the Mapper algorithm is obtained by learning train images with a ResNet-18 neural network, passing test images to the network, and collecting activation vectors from the last layer of the network.
-Then 10,000 activation vectors are collected and each vector is $512$-dimensional, which is tremendously higher than the previous two datasets.
+The raw dataset consists of $32\times32$ color images.
+The input data for applying the Mapper algorithm is obtained by learning the training images with the ResNet-18 neural network, passing the test images through the network, and collecting activation vectors from the last layer.
+Then 10,000 activation vectors are collected with 1,000 vectors per class, and each vector is $512$-dimensional, which is tremendously higher than the previous two datasets.

-The t-distributed stochastic neighbor embedding (\emph{t-SNE}) algorithm is a well-known dimension reduction method \cite{van2008visualizing}.
-A 2-dimensional t-SNE embedding of the collection the activation vectors is represented in \figref{tSNE-CIFAR-10}.
-The plot indicates that t-SNE separates the data points into the 10 different classes with some of the classes overlapping.
-In order to highlight relationships among the 10 classes, the Mapper algorithm has been utilized \cite{rathore2021topoact, zhou2021mapper, chalapathi2021adaptive}.
+The t-distributed stochastic neighbor embedding (\emph{t-SNE}) algorithm is a well-known dimensionality reduction method \cite{van2008visualizing}.
+A 2-dimensional t-SNE embedding of the collection of activation vectors is represented in \figref{tSNE-CIFAR-10}.
+The plot shows that t-SNE separates the data points into the 10 different classes with some of the classes overlapping.
+In order to highlight relationships among the 10 classes, \cite{rathore2021topoact, zhou2021mapper, chalapathi2021adaptive} utilized the Mapper algorithm.

-\figref{CIFAR-10-dfs} and \figref{CIFAR-10-handtuned} represent the $G$-Mapper graph and the reference Mapper graph for the dataset, respectively.
-Both Mapper graphs also classify the data points into the 10 classes, detecting three pairs of classes with the relationship of each pair.
+\figref{CIFAR-10-dfs} and \figref{CIFAR-10-refer} represent the G-Mapper graph and the reference Mapper graph for the dataset, respectively.
+Both Mapper graphs classify the data points into the 10 classes and detect three pairs of classes with some similarities.
 The three pairs are automobiles (orange points) and trucks (cyan points), cats (red points) and dogs (brown points), and airplanes (blue points) and birds (green points).
 The two classes in each of these three pairs are regarded as having similar features.
-Each pair has nodes containing data points in both classes, and it eventually is divided into two different branches each of which contains data points in either class.
+Each pair has nodes containing data points in both classes, and it eventually bifurcates into two different branches with each branch representing a distinct class.